 As stated in the Middle School Code of Conduct, "A student's work is expected to be his/her own unless a particular assignment has been designated a cooperative project."
-Students are taught, throughout Middle School, how to use proper citations and write a bibliography.
 Any work that requires citations and a bibliography will not be accepted without these.
+Students will be taught proper citation in classes that require it.

 It is important to understand, from the first day of school, what constitutes plagiarism.
 Plagiarism involves taking another person's words, work, images, or ideas and using them as one's own.
 Changing a few details or words in the work or paraphrasing without citation is still considered plagiarism.
 Failing to cite any sources for information is considered plagiarism.
 The consequences of plagiarizing are serious, as are the consequences for cheating.
-Any piece of work displaying academic dishonesty, whether it be cheating on a test, plagiarizing a paper, or copying someone else's homework, will be given a "zero" as a grade that is averaged into the student's trimester average; it will likely lead to suspension or even expulsion for repeat offenses, not to mention harm one's reputation as an academically honest student.
+Any piece of work displaying academic dishonesty, whether it be cheating on a test, plagiarizing a paper, copying answers from a website or other source, or copying someone else's homework, will be given a "zero" as a grade that is averaged into the student's trimester average; it will likely lead to suspension or even expulsion for repeat offenses, not to mention harm one's reputation as an academically honest student.
 Middle School teachers will be reviewing what constitutes plagiarism early on in the academic year.